XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-macos.md

         $ brew install git cmake pkg-config protobuf openssl ninja

-0. Install Boost 1.67.0. `rippled` 1.2.0 is compatible with Boost 1.67. <!--#{ no boost@1.67 formula, so must manually compile and install. will eventually upgrade to boost 1.68, but needs testing first }# -->
+0. Install Boost 1.67.0 or higher. `rippled` 1.3.0 is compatible with Boost 1.67.0 and higher.
+The latest version of Boost available in the Homebrew repositories isn't new enough, so you must install Boost manually:

       1. Download [Boost 1.67.0](https://dl.bintray.com/boostorg/release/1.67.0/source/boost_1_67_0.tar.bz2).